-There is a lot to consider before moving to another country, including looking for a job, finding a quality global health insurance provider, making new social circles and much more.
+There is a lot to consider before moving abroad with children, including looking for a job, finding a quality global health insurance provider, making new social circles and much more.
 It can become easy to get wrapped up in your own moving process and as a result, we end up overlooking our children, who are going through the same thing, albeit from a different perspective.
-Moving to another country can be worrying and upsetting for any child, as they are leaving behind everything they know.
-In this post, we will provide you with some top tips to help your children cope with moving to another country.
+Moving to another country can be worrying and upsetting for any child, as they are leaving behind everything and everybody they know.
+In this post, we will provide you with some top tips to help your children cope with moving abroad.

 When some children move abroad, they can experience emotional stress, which is referred to as Expat Child Syndrome, commonly abbreviated to ECS.
 This is not something that can be predicted nor can it be prevented.
 However, you can reduce the chances of your children going through this stress and you can do yourself the world of good by educating yourself on how to help your children settle in once you have relocated abroad.
 The first thing you have to do is understand everything from your kids’ point of view.
 It is not hard to see why moving abroad would cause emotional distress for any child, as unfamiliar situations can be intimidating and they can find themselves grieving for the home, family, and friends they have left behind.
 It is older children, those between the age of 10 and 16 years old, that tend to suffer the most, and this is because they have already developed strong social circles at home and they find it difficult to leave this behind.
 This is why you have to make a conscious effort to help your children adapt to their new life.

 Often it is the little things that matter when it comes to helping your children settle in their new home.
 One thing you should do is make your children’s bedroom a priority.
-Give them the opportunity to choose a room if possible.
+Give them the opportunity to choose their room if possible.
 Let them have a degree of control over the room and how it is going to be decorated, as this will create a sense of excitement and it will also help them to feel comfortable in their new home too.
+Before you move print off some photographs of their family and friends so they are ready to be framed and put in their new bedroom from day 1.

 Introducing your new location